Noel Malcolm: Career

 Malcolm was a Fellow and college lecturer at Gonville and Caius College, Cambridge, from 1981 to 1988.
 He was a political columnist (1987–1991), then the foreign editor (1991–1992) of The Spectator, and a political columnist for the Daily Telegraph (1992–1995).
 He was jointly awarded the T. E. Utley Prize for Political Journalism in 1991.

 In 1995, he gave up journalism to become a full-time writer.
 In 1996, he was a Visiting Fellow of St Antony's College, Oxford, and in 1999 he was a lecturer at Harvard University.
 He has been a senior research fellow of All Souls College, Oxford, since 2002.
 He served on the advisory board of the conservative magazine Standpoint.

 Malcolm used to be the chairman of the Bosnian Institute, London, and president of the Anglo-Albanian Association.

 Honours

 Malcolm became a Fellow of the Royal Society of Literature (FRSL) in 1997 and a Fellow of the British Academy (FBA) in 2001.

 He is a Member of the Academy of Sciences and Arts of Kosovo, and an honorary fellow of both Peterhouse, Cambridge (since 2010), and Trinity College, Cambridge (since 2011).

 In 2013, he was awarded the British Academy Medal for his book Thomas Hobbes: Leviathan.

 Malcolm was knighted in the 2014 New Year Honours for services to scholarship, journalism, and European history.
 In 2016, he was awarded the Presidential Gold Medal of the League of Prizren by the president of Kosovo, Hashim Thaçi.
+He received an honorary Doctor of Laws from Harvard University in 2026.